 - Perineal spray: A post-delivery numbing spray will do just that: numb to ease the pain and discomfort.

 - Ice packs or frozen pads: Place ice packs on your underwear to keep you comfortable.
-In the hospital, the nurses would use plastic bags of regular ice.
 Other moms also swear by freezing pads and wearing those at home.

 - Tucks pads: You can also place Tucks pads on your undies or on top of the ice pack or pad for further soothing.
 These are medicated to help with the healing.